-The library website features databases and indexes such as NCLive and other resources to be used by patrons for research.
-Whenever possible, databases are configured to allow access from both on-campus and remote computers.
-Through another link on the library website, users can access NCknows, an online reference service staffed by professional librarians around the state.
+The library website contains a link to the library's online resources and information that features databases, such as NCLive, ebooks, and many other resources to be used by patrons for research and recreation.
+Whenever possible, databases are configured to allow access from both oncampus and remote computers.
+Additionally, there is a link on the library's website to an online reference service "Ask a Librarian, which is staffed by professional librarians around the state.
 Users can chat online with a librarian and receive answers, articles, and other reference services 24 hours a day, seven days a week.
+COA Library staff is available during hours of operation through the Library Virtual Office at https://bit.ly/ascvirtualoffice or can be reached by email at coa libraryservices@albemarle.edu.

-An online public-access catalog and the databases are available to students, faculty and staff from any computer that can access the Internet.
+Online public-access catalog, recreational resources, and the databases are available to students, faculty and staff from any computer that can access the Internet.
 The user can search the catalog for materials located at COA or any other library within the state community college system.